TheDinosour/Chris_BlueStampPortfolio/index.md

 For my first milestone, I made a code that takes a picture when I run it.
 This feature will be critical to my final product, Smart Glasses.

 ### How The Components Work Together:
-I used a RaspberryPI Zero, monitor, mouse, keyboard, micro USB adapter, Arducam OV5647, and micro SD-card for my first milestone.
+I used a RaspberryPI Zero, monitor, mouse, keyboard, micro USB adapter, Arducam OV5647, and micro SD card for my first milestone.
 My RaspberryPI zero acts like a microscopic computer by processing code and running it.
-I edit it using my keyboard and mouse, and I can display it using my monitor.
-I flashed a bookworm OS which is a newer version of the OS onto my micro SD-card and I put it in my Raspberry PI.
-I did this by using an SD-card adapter to connect to my computer and I flashed my SD-card using the RaspberryPI imager.
+I edit my Raspberry Pi by using my keyboard, mouse, and monitor by connecting it all together.
+I flashed a bookworm OS which is a newer version of the OS onto my micro SD card and I put it in my Raspberry PI.
+I did this by using an SD card adapter to connect to my computer and I flashed my SD card using the RaspberryPI imager.
 The image below shows the inputs of a Raspberry PI zero.

 ![raspPi](raspbpi.png)